gamesbook/protograf/docs/source/python_commands.rst

 **if** statements.
 These commands are used to change the default behaviour of the program in some way.
-Similarly, **functions** are used in many languages to create a set of items that must all carried out together, and which need to be used/activated a number of times.
+Similarly, **functions** are used in many languages to create a set of items that must all carried out together, and which need to be used/activated multiple times.

 Any statement or functionality that is part of the Python programming language can be used in a script if you want to.
 The ones below are just to give